 Yes, there are a number of changes to the questions asked on the Dalhousie Census from previous self- identification surveys.
 Most notably, the choices for self-identifying within the protected groups have expanded and changed to provide more complete and inclusive options for individuals to self-identify.

 Your responses to these questions will provide the university with information that better reflects the diversity of our community and will assist us in identifying and removing barriers for these groups.

 We also know that employee’s choices and circumstances about how they self-identify may change over time, so we want to give everyone a chance to update their information using the Dalhousie Census.

 Do all employees and faculty members have access to the Census?

 All employees with current paid or unpaid positions at the university are included in the census, including emeritus professors.

 I am a registered student and I have a job on campus, do I compete both census surveys?

 If you are a student employee, you are encouraged to fill out the Student Census Survey.

 Why isn’t the Dalhousie Census anonymous?

 The Dalhousie Census is confidential but not anonymous.
-To be able to develop aggregate statistics based on occupational codes, we need to be able to link your self-id data to the occupational code assigned to your position.
-The Federal Contractors Program (FCP) asks the university to report on aggregate hires, promotions, and departures, etc. To do so, the university must be able to track these changes.
-In all reports provided to Labour Canada as part of FCP compliance and in any internal university reports, data will only be presented in aggregate or summary form.
+To be able to develop aggregate statistics, we need to be able to link your self-id data to the occupational code assigned to your position.
+For example, the Federal Contractors Program (FCP) asks the university to report on aggregate hires, promotions, and departures, etc. To do so, the university must be able to track these changes.
+In all reports provided to the government as part of FCP compliance and in any internal university reports, data will only be presented in aggregate or summary form.
 This information is kept separate from your personnel file.